Rafiqdevhub/JobPsych/DOCKER.md

 # Docker Guide

-End-to-end instructions to containerize and run the JobPsych frontend (Vite + React) using the provided Dockerfile and Nginx runtime.
+End-tYou can pass Vite build-time envs (e.g., Stripe keys) as `--build-arg`.
+If you don't need them, you can skip.-end instructions to containerize and run the JobPsych frontend (Vite + React) using the provided Dockerfile and Nginx runtime.

 This guide assumes Windows with PowerShell (pwsh.exe) and Docker Desktop.